Measuring gas fluxes in a flask system

 6. Install the thermistor input module onto the standoffs using the four remaining cover screws you removed previously.

-7. Connect the pressure sensor tubing from the thermistor input module to the tee fitting on the purge pump tubing.
+7. Connect the pressure sensor tubing from the thermistor input module to the T-fitting on the purge pump tubing.

-8. The tee fitting is on the tubing that connects to the brass quick-connect fitting on the lower valve manifold.
+8. The T-fitting is on the tubing that connects to the brass quick-connect fitting on the lower valve manifold.

 9. Connect the air tubing quick-connect fittings to the flasks and the chamber connection panel.

-10. There should be two connections per port and flask.
+10. There are two connections per port and flask.

 Thermistor channels and flask port numbers do not have to match.
 However, the thermistor and flask must be connected to the same instrument (i.e., LI-8250 Multiplexer or 8250-01 Extension Manifold).